tenick/sdlRasterizer/README.md

 rasterizer features:
 - Wireframe rendering
 - Illumination/shading via point light on camera
-- Texture mapping of cube
 - Simple .OBJ file parser/renderer (can only parse/render obj with vertices and triangular faces)
 - Simple clipping
 - Back-face culling
+- 3d models: Cube, Teapot, and Cow
-- Custom scene creation (only with cubes, teapots, and cows lol)
+- Adding 3d models to scene with custom postion, rotation, and scale
+- Texture mapping of Cube model only
 - FPS controls
 renders 15-100~ fps on average (depends on scene and rendering method)